thibo73800/metacar/README.md

 });
 ```

 You should see a <b>play</b> button on the screen.
-On click, the car will move forward and the reward should be positive as long as the car is on track, then negative when the car quit the road.<br>
+On click, the car will move forward, and the reward should be positive as long as the car is on track, then negative when the car quit the road.<br>

-To stop calling your fonction you cann add a stop button on the screen.
+To stop calling your function, you can add a stop button on the screen.

 ```javascript
 env.load().then(() => {